 A massage that works deep into muscle tissue.
 Remedial massage is deep tissue but deep tissue is not necessarily remedial.
 A massage on only one side of the body (e.g. back – from head to feet) is deep tissue, not remedial.
 This is because it does not address problem areas on the opposite side (front – likely to be causing the back pain).

-Pre or post competition massage, usually on-site at sports events for about 10 to 15 minutes per massage.
-Includes brisk massage and stretching to warm and prepare muscles for an event or help them recover immediately afterwards.
+Pre or post-competition massage, usually on-site at sports events for about 10 to 15 minutes per massage.
+Includes brisk massage and stretching to warm and prepare muscles for an event or help them recover immediately afterward.
 If you think you need a sports massage for common muscle and joint aches and pains a day or more after sports and exercise activity, you actually need a REMEDIAL massage.
+I no longer offer on-site SPORTS massage but mention it here due to many people not realising what they need is a REMEDIAL massage.

 A relaxation massage that is firm but gentle and mainly broader and flatter movements rather than deep strokes.
-Variations of Swedish massage are predominately used by beauty therapists.
+Variations of Swedish massage are predominately used by beauty therapists and day spas.

 Also known as Manual Lymphatic Drainage (MLD).
 A specialised detoxing massage to enhance movement of lymphatic fluid to boost the body’s immune system, reduce excess fluid and unwanted toxins and help transport vital dietary, fats, proteins and nutrients around the body.
 MLD is a very light and gentle massage – only about the pressure of a hard-boiled egg on your skin.
-It is not aimed at reducing muscular pain.
+It is not aimed at reducing muscular pain and is most commonly used with cancer patients post-surgery.
+(Due to specialising in Remedial Massage, I cannot commit to regular lymphatic massages).

 A seated massage on a specially designed massage chair, normally in business offices.
-It typically takes about 10 minutes and focuses on the back, shoulders and neck.
+It typically takes about 10 minutes per person and focuses on the back, shoulders and neck.

 Hot Rock Massage